 3. Cumulatively they must meet the following requirements:

-- Have obtained academic success in the last academic year attended in higher education establishments (under the terms of article 5, paragraph e) of the Regulation for Awarding Scholarships to Higher Education Students (Dispatch 5404/2017, of 21stJune));
+- Have obtained academic success in the last academic year attended in higher education establishments of the Regulation for the Attribution of Scholarships to Higher Education Students (Dispatch nº 9619-A/2022, of August 4th);

 - Not be holders of a higher-level degree or equivalent to the one they are applying for;